locka99/opcua/README.md

 The full list of samples:

-1. `simple-server` - an OPC UA server that adds 4 variables v1, v2, v3 and v4 and updates them from a timer via push and pull mechanisms
+1. `simple-server` - an OPC UA server that adds 4 variables v1, v2, v3 and v4 and updates them from a timer via push and pull mechanisms.
 2. `simple-client` - an OPC UA client that connects to a server and requests the values of v1, v2, v3 and v4.
 It may also subscribe to changes to these values.
-3. `discovery-client` - an OPC UA client that connects to a discovery server and lists the servers registered on it
+3. `discovery-client` - an OPC UA client that connects to a discovery server and lists the servers registered on it.
+4. `gfx-client` - an OPC UA client that displays changing values graphically.
-4. `chess-server` - an OPC UA server that connects to a chess engine as its back end and updates variables representing the state of the game.
+5. `chess-server` - an OPC UA server that connects to a chess engine as its back end and updates variables representing the state of the game.
-5. `demo-server` - an OPC UA server that will implements more functionality than the simple server and may become a compliance server in time.
+6. `demo-server` - an OPC UA server that will implements more functionality than the simple server and may become a compliance server in time.

 ## 3rd-party servers